Author: Lem Chuck Moth

 - The Nan Inscription

-The nan inscription, number LXIV, provides a contrast which stem largely from the specific conditions under which it appears to have been framed, and which requires some explanation.
+The Nan inscription, number LXIV, provides a contrast which stem largely from the specific conditions under which it appears to have been framed, and which requires some explanation.
 It bears Sokhothai and Ayudhya in the latter half of the fourteenth century and the former' s attempts to seek alliance with its northern neighbors.
-The inscription itself clearlyb indicates that the Sokhothai monarch involved was King Sai Lu Thai (Dharmaraja II), and the Nan chronicle would suggest Chao Pha Kong (1361-1386), whose predecessor is said to have died at the hand of an Ayudhyan assassin, was the Nan ruler concerned.
-(THAISTUDY: Three Sukhothai oaths of Allegiance: P. 63)
+The inscription itself clearly indicates that the Sokhothai monarch involved was King Sai Lu Thai (Dharmaraja II), and the Nan chronicle would suggest Chao Pha Kong (1361-1386), whose predecessor is said to have died at the hand of an Ayudhyan assassin, was the Nan ruler concerned.
+(STH: Three Sukhothai oaths of Allegiance: P. 63)

-Lampang was then referred in the Xiang-mai chronicle as Chaliang-Sokhothai indicating that it was then under Sokhodaya.
+Lampang was then referred in the Xiang-Mai chronicle as Chaliang-Sokhothai indicating that it was then under Sokhodaya.
 After the move of the Mon court to Angkor, Sokhodaya apparently established its own control over this southern Mon country.

 - Ayudhya and the West

 Duarte Fernandes, the first Portuguese envoy to visit Siam, arrived rather modestly on a Chinese junk, but was well received and sent back with lavish presents for the king of Portugal.
 Later in the same year, another Portuguese mission arrived in Ayudhya, this time with a commissioner charged to gather commercial intelligence; and in in 1518 a third mission confirms the peace pact, concluded in 1511.
-In return for granting the Portuguese the rights of residence and religious liberty in Siam and special commercial privileges, the Siamese were assured of Portuguese supplies of guns and ammunitions (THAI: Ayudhya and its Neighbors: Universal Monarchs, Universal Warfare: P. 88).
+In return for granting the Portuguese the rights of residence and religious liberty in Siam and special commercial privileges, the Siamese were assured of Portuguese supplies of guns and ammunitions (Thai: Ayudhya and its Neighbors: Universal Monarchs, Universal Warfare: P. 88).